kojiyamauchi/dev-template-kit/README.md

 ### 🛹 Build & Deployment. ( Auto Build & Auto Deployment on GitHub )
 - Use GitHub Actions. ( Deployment for Github Pages or Netlify or FTP )
-  - After Pushing to `develop` Branch, ( Mainly, Merge from Pull Request.)
+  - When Pull Requests to the `develop` Branch are Closed & Merged,
-    It Will Auto Build in `delivery` Directory.
+    It Will Auto Build in `delivery` Directory of the Corresponding Branch.
   - Contents of `delivery` Directory are Deployed to `master` Branch.
   - Use GitHub Pages. -> Displayed on GitHub Pages.
   - Use Netlify. -> Deploys via Netlify.